Don’t Force the Hug: Let Kids Show Affection on Their Own Terms

 Sit down with them before the situation occurs.
 Let them know that you’re going to give them the choice.
 Make them aware of the ideas of “safe touch” and “uncomfortable touch.”
 This may lead to a bigger conversation and a more open dialogue between the two of you.

-5. Encourage non-physical love too.
+5. Encourage non-physical affection too.

 Your child may have his or her own way of showing love.
 Maybe they prefer to give someone a drawing, or sing them a song.
 Encourage them to show love and affection in their own way and on their own timeline.